Yandex Cloud

 3. Create a user pool in Identity Hub and associate with it a domain identical to the one used in the Active Directory domain controller.

 Associating your own domain with a user pool is optional.
 You can choose to associate another domain or the default one instead.
 In which case you will have to set up domain replacement in the replacement_domain parameter when configuring the synchronization agent.
-Learn more in Agent configuration.
+For more information, see Agent configuration.

 4. Create a service account and assign to it the following roles for the organization the user pool is in: